anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

     fwd_primer=$"GTGYCAGCMGCCGCGGTAA"    #this is primer 515F
     rev_primer=$"GGCCGYCAATTYMTTTRAGTTT" #this is primer 926R

+    # edit primer trimming settings
+    maximum_error_rate="1" # Maximum error rate in primer string search;
+                           # if set as 1, then allow 1 mismatch;
+                           # if set as 0.1, then allow mismatch in 10% of the bases,
+                           # i.e. if a primer is 20 bp then allowing 2 mismatches.
+    overlap="19"           # The minimum overlap length.
+Keep it nearly as high
+                           # as the primer length to avoid short random matches.

     # get directory names if working with multiple sequencing runs
     DIRS=$(ls -d *) # -> sequencing_set01 sequencing_set02 sequencing_set03